spacemeshos/go-spacemesh/STYLE.md

 Table tests can be difficult to read and maintain if the subtests contain conditional assertions or other branching logic.
-Table tests should **NOT** be used whenever there needs to be complex or conditional logic inside subtests (i.e. complex logic inside the `for` loop).
+Table tests should **NOT** be used whenever there needs to be complex or conditional logic inside subtests (i.e. complex logic inside a `for` loop or changed behaviour of subtests due to an `if`).

 Large, complex table tests harm readability and maintainability because test readers may have difficulty debugging test failures that occur.